 And, of course, one mustn't forget the HST that must be charged on the commission and collected by the brokerage.

 Be prepared.
 Nobody likes surprises on moving day.
 Keep it organized!

-Visit Canada Mortgage and Housing Corporation (CMHC) for more information on closing costs and other assorted expenses involved in home acquisition.
+Visit Canada Mortgage and Housing Corporation (CMHC) for more information on the home buying process.